splotnikv/video_processing_exercise/README.md

-# video_processing_exercise
-video processing software engineering exercise
+This repository contains task and solutions for video processing software engineering exercise.
+It demonstrates how to use different video processing techniques, like motion estimation, scaling and so on.